 Think you can launch a fashion brand with £500?
-I’m sorry to break this to you, but that amount of money might not even going to touch the sides!
+I’m sorry to break this to you, but that amount of money might not even touch the sides!

-We asked Make it British members to reveal how much it cost them to launch their brand and the results may surprise you…
+We surveyed Make it British members to reveal how much it cost them to launch their brand and the results may surprise you…

 I’m sure many of you have heard the Cambridge Satchel story – how it’s founder Julie Deane launched a multi-million pound handbag brand with just £600 from her kitchen table?
-That story has a lot to answer for!
 Not a day goes by that I don’t get a keen new business owner contacting me looking for a UK manufacturer that can help them get their brand off the ground with just a few pounds in their pocket.